 - Repair the damaged Quickbooks Desktop POS

-- Recreate XML File that are used by QuickBooks Desktop
+- Recreate XML File that is used by QuickBooks Desktop

 - Perform a clean reinstall for QuickBooks Point of Sale